Marktawa/tags-strapi-bluedolphin/docs/ARTICLE.md

 - Entries (sample data) for the collection types above
 - Media assets

+To view the entries for each collection type select **Content Manager** from the left hand side menu of your dashboard.
+You can also see the media assets by clicking on the **Media Library** under **PLUGINS**.

 ![Strapi Dashboard](https://www.dropbox.com/s/me3vnd26jcap3hn/strapi-dashboard-for-ecommerce-template-tinypng.png?raw=1)

 Feel free to modify the existing data.
 They provide a good starting point for building this project.